Emotional Support Animals at The College of St. Benedict

 What happens to animals that have not been approved to live on campus?

-Animals found to be living in a dwelling without approval will be removed immediately at the owner’s expense and the student may be subject to disciplinary action within the CSB Residential Life conduct process.
+Animals found to be living in a dwelling without approval will be removed immediately at the owner’s expense and the student may be subject to disciplinary action within the campus Residential Life conduct process.

 What documentation is required?

 Our team has created a form to guide practitioners in describing how the functional limitations caused by the disability are mitigated by the animal.
-While we may not ask for a specific diagnosis, we must have information that confirms the presence of a mental or psychiatric disability.
+While we may not ask for a specific diagnosis, we must have information that confirms the presence of a mental health disability.
 Beyond that, we need to know the functional impact of the condition, as well as how the specific animal helps alleviate the impact of disability-related symptoms.

 ***Requests for ESAs will not be reviewed until both of the abovementioned steps are complete.